 Article By Sharon Stajda

 The cause of Rosacea remains unknown, and as of yet, there is no cure.
-There is medical help, and its outward symptoms can be diminished with treatment.
-The first thing to do if you think you might have Rosacea, head to the doctor.
-A dermatologist or other knowledgeable physician can help with diagnosis and treatment.
-It's so important to have the condition treated quickly so that treatment can be started when signs and symptoms are milder, become as the disease progresses symptoms can become increasingly more severe.
+However, there is medical help for its outward symptoms.
+The first thing to do if you think you might have Rosacea, head to a dermatologist or another knowledgeable physician.
+It's so important to have the condition treated quickly so that treatment can be started when signs and symptoms are milder before the disease symptoms become increasingly more severe.